Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/5_Image_Gradient/README.md

   - ddepth: The depth of the output image.
 We set it to cv2.CV_64F to avoid overflow.
 ```

 Sobel Operator combines Gaussian smoothing and differentiation.
-It computes an approximation of the gradient by placing the gradient matrix over each pixel of an image. [(Image Filtering)](https://github.com/Hank-Tsou/Computer-Vision-OpenCV-Python/tree/master/tutorials/Image_Processing/4_Image_Filtering)
+It computes an approximation of the gradient by placing the gradient matrix over each pixel of an image. [(see Image Filtering)](https://github.com/Hank-Tsou/Computer-Vision-OpenCV-Python/tree/master/tutorials/Image_Processing/4_Image_Filtering)

 ```
 Below is how matrix filter work on an image: